Jürgen Luh: Frederick the Great

 Dr. Luh has published extensively on the Prussian king Frederick the Great.
 His 2011 book Der Große: Friedrich II. von Preußen sought to resolve long-held ideas about the Prussian king's "contradictory" nature as both a patron of the Enlightenment and a military conqueror.
 Luh argued that Frederick in fact sought glory consistently throughout his life, and that this took various forms.
 Frederick saw his reputation as an author and a companion of Voltaire as simply an alternative way of achieving fame and immortality, alongside military success and the conquest of territory.

 Dr. Luh was also the co-organiser, with Michael Kaiser and others, of the Friedrich300 series of colloquia to mark the 300th anniversary of Frederick's birth in 2012.
 These presented important new research about Frederick, including explanations of the place of his literary activity within the wider programme of his reign.

 Luh has also published numerous other works on Frederick, including a study of his brother Prince Henry's "Gallery of Heroes" at Schloss Rheinsberg, and a discussion of Frederick's enmity toward the Saxon chief minister Count Brühl.

-Prussia After Napoleon

-Luh's latest book is Der Kurze Traum der Freiheit.
-Preußen nach Napoleon.